josephflynn/josephflynn.github.io/homework/HW3-Password Generator/README.md

+# Random Password Generator

+1. Passwords can be generated from a combination of 4 character types ⋅⋅* Lowercase letters
+⋅⋅* Uppercase letters
+⋅⋅* Numeric characters
+⋅⋅* Special Characters

+2. User can select how many characters they want to include in their password from 8 - 128, but no more or less.

+3. clicking on "Gnereate Password" again will generate another combination of characters with the same amount requested by the user.

+4. Before clicking "Generate Password" user can unselect character types if they so choose to.

 # Homework uploaded and completed.

 Sorry about the lateness of this assignment, I really struggled with having an input on a form reloading whenever the keypress change occured.